 iVI tries to start but crashes almost immediately

-2. Or by entering the following command into the Terminal program.
+3. Enter the following into the Terminal App:

 defaults delete com.southpolesoftware.iVI